Which place is cheaper, Koh Tao or Bali?

 Visitors enjoy the nightlife and food when visiting the laid back island of Koh Tao.
 Make sure you spend some time hiking while you're in the area.
 Many people spend one week here.
 The length of your trip often depends on your style of travel.
 Because of this, one week is usually enough time for a trip here.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Bali is $64, while the average daily cost in Koh Tao is $34.
+The average daily cost (per person) in Bali is $76, while the average daily cost in Koh Tao is $38.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Bali and Koh Tao in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Bali and Koh Tao in more detail.

 Some typical examples of dining costs in Bali are as follows:

 Also, here are some specific examples of food and dining related activities in Bali.